Merit Scholarships for U.S. Transfer Students

 Students whose financial need is greater than the amount of the scholarship may be eligible for additional assistance through a combination of grants, loans and work-study.

 $10,000 | Merit-based

-The Clark University Transfer Scholarship is a competitive merit-based scholarship for students who are transfering to Clark from any two- or four-year institution.
-To be eligible, students must have earned a minimum 3.4 cumulative GPA at their post-secondary institution.
-If the transfer student has not completed a full year of college credit, his or her high school record will also be taken in to account.
+The Clark University Transfer Scholarship is a competitive merit-based scholarship for students who are transferring to Clark from any two- or four-year institution.
+If the transfer student has not completed a full year of college credit, his or her high school record will also be taken into account.
 Applicants must have submitted their application with all supporting credentials by the application deadline.